4. Freely agreed terms of employment

 We raised our concerns with our supplier and arranged for workers to be reimbursed and have their passports returned.
 The supplier has addressed the root cause of the issue and changed its recruitment process to prevent any recurrence.
 It’s also trained workers to better understand their rights and is working to improve its grievance mechanisms to ensure workers can raise concerns with management and seek fair resolution.

 Our RPP’s Mandatory Requirements represent the minimum threshold we expect our partners to achieve to do business with us.
-We’re working to demonstrate our belief that growth and sustainability are linked, by offering implementation guidance on how to achieve the Mandatory Requirements and progress toward Leading Practices.
+We’re working to demonstrate our belief that growth and sustainability are linked, by offering RPP Implementation Guidance (PDF 3.07 MB) on how to achieve the Mandatory Requirements and progress toward Leading Practices.

 We expect partners to work with us and to make progress from the Mandatory Requirements and Mandatory Management Systems towards the Future Mandatory Requirements and Leading Practices defined in the RPP.
 We know that moving up this ladder takes effort, and often requires mindset changes from our partners and their workers to address the root causes of any issues.
 It can also require systemic and industry change.